Volunteer Ministers: Activities

-Volunteer Ministers have been sent to the site of relief efforts in Southeast Asia in the wake of the December 2004 tsunami and to London Underground stations that were attacked in the 7 July 2005 London bombings.
-Eight hundred were sent to New Orleans and the Gulf Coast following Hurricane Katrina.
-In 2012, news broke that Volunteer Ministers were providing purification rundowns in Vietnam to people who had been exposed to Agent Orange; doctors and researchers criticized the Agent Orange treatments as "unscientific and unproven" and said that they "could be harmful".
+VMs were sent to Southeast Asia after the 2004 Indian Ocean earthquake and tsunami.
+Eight hundred were sent following Hurricane Katrina in 2005.

-The Volunteer Ministers have also worked in Mississippi, Alabama and Louisiana after hurricanes Katrina and Rita, in the 2010 Haiti earthquake, in the Pakistan flood in 2010, in the Fukushima earthquake in 2011, and the May 2014 floods in Bosnia.
+In 2012, news broke that Volunteer Ministers were providing purification rundowns in Vietnam to people who had been exposed to Agent Orange.
+Doctors and researchers criticized the treatments as unscientific and unproven, and warned that the high doses of niacin administered could be harmful.
+Marcella L. Warner, who studies the long-term health effects of dioxin exposure, said that "a treatment focused on exercise and sweating would not be an effective way to rid the body of the toxin".

 Controversy

 As with many of the Church of Scientology's programs, the Volunteer Ministers have generated controversy and criticism.
-The organization provides "spiritual relief" parallel with medical treatment, but also does simple tasks such as helping cleanup or fetch food and generally assist the disaster effort as seems indicated.
 They have been accused of attempting to take advantage of disasters in order to promote Scientology to a grief-stricken populace.
-The Church of Scientology insists that assists are given parallel to medical treatment, not in place of it; the Handbook for Scientology Assists stresses in its basic guidelines: "Always seek first aid and medical attention when needed.
-An assist is not a substitute for medical attention or treatment by a qualified doctor.
-First, call the doctor.
-Then assist the person as you can."

 The Volunteer Minister program most heavily promoted by Scientology took place in the immediate aftermath of the 9/11 attacks.
 Critics of Scientology accused the organization of attempting to take advantage of the disaster in order to promote Scientology to the grief-stricken populace in the area.
 The National Mental Health Association issued a public warning in response to the conduct of Scientologists in the immediate aftermath of September 11, claiming that Scientologists were "Intentionally confusing [the] public" by presenting themselves as mental health service providers.
 According to NMHA President Michael M. Faenza, "The public needs to understand that the Scientologists are using this tragedy to recruit new members.
 They are not providing mental health assistance."